 - Peel the carrots and potatoes then cut into similar sized pieces.
 They’ll cook at roughly the same pace.
 Don’t cut them too small, you don’t want mush.
 Add the chopped veg and sprinkle over 1/2 tsp salt.
-Add the meat back to the dish and sprinkle over your herbs keeping some fresh thyme back for later.
+Add the meat back to the dish, sprinkle over the herbs keeping some thyme for later.

 - Put the lid on a bake at 220° (200° Fan) for 1 hour 45 minutes.
 At this point take the stew out of the oven and remove the herbs and get ready to add your dumplings.

 - Do this before the stew has been in the oven for 1 hour 45 minutes.
 In a mixing bowl tip 75g of vegetable suet, 150g self-raising flour, 1 tsp baking soda, 1/4 tsp salt and 125ml of water.
 Mix everything together using your hands or a fork then divide the mixture into 8 dumplings.

 - When the stew has had 1 hour 45 minutes in the oven place the dumplings on top of the stew, put the lid back on the dish then back in the oven for 20 minutes before removing the lid and cooking for another 5 minutes under the grill to give the dumplings a crispy top.
 Remove the dish and scatter over some fresh thyme leaves.